A Countable-Type Branching Process Model for the Tug-of-War Cancer Cell Dynamics: Discussion

-This leads us to a denumerable-type branching process of the type similar to the models in Chapter 8 of the Kimmel and Axelrod monograph \cite{kimmel2015branching}, mathematically developed in the works of Hautphenne and co-workers \cite{hautphenne2013extinction}.
-Using results from these works, as well as those of Seneta \cite{seneta2006non}, we show that under driver dominance, the process is transient (``escapes to infinity''), while under passenger dominance, it is recurrent and leads to a limit distribution, given the infinitely long lineage.
-The analytical results are supported by simulations and numerical approximations.
+In the context of population genetics, negative selection kicks in when passenger mutation rate $\nu$ exceeds a certain threshold $\mu L$ by imposing a barrier in the type transition process.
+The existence of this barrier guarantees the existence of a limiting distribution and stabilization of average fitness.
+This phenomenon, known as the ``drift barrier'' has been studied for a number of years in different population genetics models \cite{bachtrog2004adaptive, good2014deleterious, good2012distribution, rouzine2003solitary}.
+The difference between the classical drift barrier and the effects we observe is that we see stability at the bottom end of the state ladder, while the classical authors observe a reverse effect that slows down the upward movement towards perfect adaptation.

-Our analysis reveals an asymmetric relationship between the impact of the two types of mutations.
-In particular, the process is never driven to extinction with probability $1$.
 Under downward-trend regime (passenger dominance) there is with positive probability a ``reservoir'' of cells with a wide range of types (fitnesses).
 In the context of cancer a cell population, this may mean that ``indolent'' cancer cell colonies may allow the biological process to rebound if conditions change, as in the ``punctuated equilibria'' theory of cancer evolution in \cite{gao2016punctuated} and \cite{davis2017tumor}.